BismarckBamfo/BismarckBamfo.github.io/content/authors/admin/_index.md

   url: https://www.knust.edu.gh/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are in the Natural Language processing particularly, Low-resource NLP, Multlingual NLP and in utilizing Optical Character Recognition for Digitizing Low-Resourced and Endangered Languages.

 # Interests to show in About widget
 interests: